Smart Parsing Guide β

 import { ParseModule } from '@magmacomputing/tempo/parse';

-Tempo uses your configuration to resolve ambiguous dates.
+Tempo uses your configuration to intelligently parse ambiguous dates and foreign languages.

 If you parse a numeric string like 04012026, Tempo uses your timeZone to decide if it means April 1st (US) or 4th of January (UK/AU).